-Each profile is a group of up to ten users.
-Each profile has one super user and nine standard users.
+The user profiles 1-5 consist of up to nine standard users plus one super user.
 Users inherit the authorizations of their profile.
-The six super users also have the right to manage the users in their own profile, in other words they can add users to their group, delete them from the group or change user names.
+The five super users also have the right to manage the users in their own profile, in other words they can add users to their group, delete them from the group or change user names.

 A user can only ever belong to one profile.
 Each user has login details made up of a user name and a password.
 It is possible to log in to the device locally or remotely via the network.
 The device checks the login details, in other words the user must be known in the parameterization of the device.
+A unique symbol and a unique position are allocated to every profile in enSuite: